 On average, tuning a PID controller results in an order of magnitude better performance, so whilst the factory default may work out of the box, tuning is very much recommended!

-In order to manually tune the PID controller, one needs to be able to visualise how the system is responding.
-In order to do this, the closed loop plugin can be used.
-Firstly, download the 'closed-loop-plugin.zip' file from the assets section of the latest release, once downloaded, upload the zip file (without decompressing) to your Duet by using System > Upload System Files, and follow the on-screen instructions to install the plugin.
-Fially, navigate to Setting > Machine Specific > Machine Specific Plugins and click the 'Start' button.
+In order to tune the PID controller manually, one needs to be able to visualise how the system is responding.
+To do this, use the closed loop plugin.
+First, download the 'closed-loop-plugin.zip' file from the assets section of the latest release.
+Once downloaded, upload the zip file (without decompressing) to your Duet by using System > Upload System Files, and follow the on-screen instructions to install the plugin.
+Finally, navigate to Setting > Machine Specific > Machine Specific Plugins and click the 'Start' button.
 For more details and troubleshooting, see the GitHub repository.

 Once the plugin is installed & enabled, a new 'Closed Loop' item should appear on the left menu-bar (under Settings).
 Clicking into this will bring up the interface shown below.